Dolphinana/PlatformerPrototype0-RELEASE/README.md

 # PlatformerPrototype0-RELEASE

 My platformer for testing and having fun purposes.
-Anyone using this for educational purposes will go to horny jail for 2 months. :)
+Anyone using this for educational purposes will go to horny jail for few months. :)

 Available for Windows.
 Linux support coming soon.